-Employment sites: There are no current employment sites in Great Glen.
+Employment sites: No suitable new employment sites have been put forward in Great Glen to date.
 A site was promoted and considered for employment land purposes in Great Glen in the 2012 Employment Land Availability Assessment (Land to southern fringe of Great Glen) but it failed to pass the initial assessment and was not considered further.
-Employment opportunities are therefore limited in the village and revolve around education and service provision primarily.
+Employment opportunities are therefore limited in the village.
+Thorpes factory employs over 100 people currently and Midland Handling has 17 employees.
+Other employment opportunities in the village revolve primarily around education, and service provision.
 This is reflected in the walk to work figure which is below the District percentage.
 However, the close proximity of the Leicester urban area means that opportunities of employment are relatively close at hand.
 Just under 8% of the employed work from home or mainly from home, same as the District figure.